Asadabad, Afghanistan: Economy

-Law enforcement

-The Afghan National Police provide security for the city and district.
-There is also the International Security Assistance Force (ISAF), led by the United States armed forces.
-It is not only helping the Afghan government to develop the area but is also training the Afghan National Security Forces (ANSF), including the Afghan Border Police and the Afghan Armed Forces.

 Sport

+Cricket, football, futsal and volleyball are the most popular sports in Afghanistan.
 The Kunar Cricket Ground opened in 2018 and has played host to first-class cricket matches in the Ahmad Shah Abdali 4-day Tournament and the Mirwais Nika Provincial 3-Day Tournament.
 The ground is most notable for a match between Kabul Region and Boost Region in the 2018 Ahmad Shah Abdali 4-day Tournament, when Kabul batsman Shafiqullah scored the fastest double century in first-class cricket.
 He scored 200 not out from 89 balls, and also scored the most sixes in a first-class match, with 24.

+Education

+There are a number of public and private schools in Asadabad.
+There are also a number of universities.
+The Sayed Jamaluddin Afghani University is one of the largest ones.